vipulgupta2048/talkswith2048/README.md

 [![HitCount](http://hits.dwyl.io/vipulgupta2048/talkswith2048.svg)](http://hits.dwyl.io/vipulgupta2048/talkswith2048) [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.png?v=103)](https://github.com/ellerbrock/open-source-badges/)

+### About 2048

-This repository acts as a showcase... of everything I loved doing in my college years (Thankfully, i am not done yet).
-It's a gauge I keep for my progress, as well how I far I have come.
-It's also a showcase that I keep linked to my portfolio.
-So you might be here, because of that as well.
+_This repository acts as a showcase... of just about everything I loved doing in my college years (Thankfully, I ain't done yet) It's a gauge I keep for progress and personal development._

-This repository acts as a reference and backup of all resources and material used in my talks or workshops conducted.
-I just love to give back to the community in whatever way I can, hence kept everything completely open-source and public for anyone to use in whatever capacity they see fit.

-Adding on to it, this repository is also a tracker of conferences that I attended/invited/volunteered for.
-From 2018 I have added a new section for hackathons that I am selected/invited to attend and participate along-with specific project details.
+I love to giving back to the open-source community in whatever way I can.
+Hence, all the resources used in those talks are kept open-source and public for anyone to use and view in whatever capacity they see fit.
+Adding on to it, this repository is also a tracker of conferences that I attended/was invited/volunteered for.
+Networking and listening to people has always been the one activity that sparks my interests.

+Update#2 - From 2018, I added a new section for hackathon.
+I think hackathons are a great way to learn fast, implement faster, and learn from mistakes of the past.
+A ideology that I throroughly believe in.

-At last, I am thankful for everyone with the opportunity and the motivation that I have gotten over the years to keep this up.
+At last, I am thankful for everyone who gave their feedback, shared opportunities and asked questions.
+Every bit of college helped me in my growth essentially.
 I hope this information is useful and inspiring, for people looking to contribute and expose themselves for everything that is out there and make the most of it.

+## Talks with 2048

 | Title of the talk       | Link for Proposal  | Status - Other Comments |
 | --- |:---:|---|